 Tekla Structures – Grids

 So that you can easily locate objects in your model, we strongly advise that you create a modular grid.
 The Tekla Structures grid is shown on the view plane by dash-and-dot lines.
 You can have more than one grid in a model.
-You may want to create a large-scale grid for the entire , and smaller grids for some detailed sections.
+You may want to create a large-scale grid for the entire structure, and smaller grids for some detailed sections.
 Grids are rectangular.
 You can also create single grid lines and attach them to an existing grid.

 To position objects in a radial or circular pattern: